Book of Common Prayer (Unitarian): History

+Layman Edward Stephens published a book in 1696 that spurred a movement of suggested revisions to the Church of England's legally mandated liturgy, the 1662 Book of Common Prayer.
+The movement's proposals generally sought to "shorten and unify the service".
+Inspired by Stephens, William Whiston forwarded his own more unorthodox revisions in 1713, part of a trend that saw such proposals increasingly alter the Anglican prayer book in accordance with Arian and Unitarians theologies.
+However, these early revisions ultimately had little influence on later Nonconformist liturgies.
+However, a set of Unitarian prayer book revisions by Samuel Clarke which were edited and published after his death by Theophilus Lindsey would heavily influence over a third of all English Dissenters liturgies for 80 years.

-Samuel Clarke, the Church of England rector of St James's Church, Piccadilly, privately created an altered version of the church's legally mandated liturgy, the 1662 Book of Common Prayer, in 1724.
-He was a Semi-Arian and, like early Unitarians in Transylvania and Poland, a subordinationist who held that God the Father was supreme and, unlike God the Son, alone worthy of worship.
-Clarke had previously written a study of 1,250 Bible verses, The Scriptural Doctrine of the Trinity, which contained his theology and prescribed a new rule for prayer based on the notion Jesus Christ derives his powers as savior from the Father.
-According to Clarke, the theology of the Trinity had developed as a result of poor metaphysics and the inclusion of the Athanasian Creed in the 1662 prayer book perpetuated this inaccurate theology.
+Clarke, the Church of England rector of St James's Church, Piccadilly, privately created an altered version of the 1662 prayer book in 1724.
+He was a Semi-Arian and, like early Unitarians in Transylvania and what was then the Polish–Lithuanian Commonwealth, a subordinationist who held that God the Father was supreme and, unlike God the Son, alone worthy of worship.
+Clarke had previously published a study of 1,250 Bible verses, The Scriptural Doctrine of the Trinity, in 1712.
+This book contained Clarke's theology and prescribed a new rule for prayer based on the notion Jesus Christ derives his powers as savior from the Father.
+In Clarke's view, the theology of the Trinity had developed as a result of poor metaphysics and the inclusion of the Athanasian Creed in the 1662 prayer book perpetuated this inaccurate theology.
+He had seen and liked Whiston's Liturgy of the Church of England reduced before its 1713 publication.
+However, Clarke deviated from Whiston's embrace of the Apostolic Constitutions and favoured changes that did not substantially alter the prayer book's patterns while still expressing an Arian theology.

 In his 1724 manuscript of alterations to the 1662 prayer book, Clarke rewrote prayers to redirect them exclusively towards God the Father.
-Clarke was a friend of Queen Caroline, wife of King George II.
+Clarke was a friend of Caroline of Ansbach, who later became queen consort of King George II.
 After Caroline became queen in 1727, Clarke intended to request she push his nomination as a bishop, a position that would allow him to formally revise the prayer book.
-Had he not declined to sign the Thirty-nine Articles and encountered protests from then-Archbishop of Canterbury William Wake over this heterodoxy, historian A. Elliot Peaston believed Clarke might have become the Archbishop of Canterbury.
+Had he not declined to sign the Thirty-nine Articles and encountered protests from William Wake, the incumbent Archbishop of Canterbury, over this heterodoxy, historian A. Elliot Peaston believed Clarke might have become the Archbishop of Canterbury.
 Unable to secure official support for his views, Clarke's altered prayer book went unpublished.
 However, copies were made and the original manuscript alterations were given to the British Library following his death.